VarunChauhan23/Caesar-Cipher-React-Application/cipherx/README.md

 1. Fork the repository.

-2. Create a new branch for your feature or bug fix: git checkout -b feature-name.
+2. Create a new branch for your feature or bug fix: "git checkout -b feature-name".

-3. Commit your changes: git commit -m 'Add new feature'.
+3. Commit your changes: "git commit -m 'Add new feature'".

-4. Push to the branch: git push origin feature-name.
+4. Push to the branch: "git push origin feature-name".

 5. Submit a pull request.